 Moreover, ongoing difficulties in the global economy mean that there continues to be a large supply of high-quality workers willing to work in Saudi Arabia.
 Many OECD economies, especially in Europe, have yet to mount a sustained recovery to the 2008 financial crisis, with stagnating wage growth and persistent unemployment.
 Working in Saudi Arabia for a few years may look attractive, as a result.

 The challenge for the Saudi government is designing systems that maximize the rate of knowledge transfer from migrant to domestic members of the workforce, to assist in diversifying the economy.
 In the past, much of the expertise possessed by foreign workers has departed Saudi Arabia when the workers themselves fulfill their contracts, which limits the long-term benefits to the economy.
 Today, there is a much greater emphasis on using foreign workers for capacity-building, to limit the economy’s long-term dependence on foreign workers.
-But it will take many years before the fruits of this effort can be realized.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on the U.S.-China Rivalry in the Trump Era. ]
+But it will take many years before the fruits of this effort can be realized.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on Resilience in the Face of the Coronavirus Pandemic. ]

 What are your thoughts on the kingdom's push for the "Saudization" of its workforce?We would like to hear them.
 Scroll down to comment on this article.